Network comparison via encoding, decoding, and causality: Gaussian variable defined by the function of Laplacian

 where $\mathbf{0}=\left(0,\ldots,0\right)$ is a vector of zeros, $\mathbb{E}\left(\cdot\right)$ denotes the $1$-st moment, and $\mathbb{D}\left(\cdot\right)$ denotes the $2$-nd moment.
 Given Eqs. (\ref{EQ5}-\ref{EQ6}), we can reformulate Eq. (\ref{EQ1}) as

 where $W$, the weighted adjacent matrix, is predetermined by a given network.
 In Eq. (\ref{EQ7}), matrix $\Sigma$ is the only one adjustable term.
-To ensure the effectiveness of $\mathcal{X}_{\phi}$ in reflecting the topology information of $\mathcal{G}$, we suggest to choose matrix $\Sigma$ as
+To enable $\mathcal{X}_{\phi}$ to reflect the topology of $\mathcal{G}$, we suggest to choose matrix $\Sigma$ as

 where $J$ is an all-one matrix.
 The motivation of the above definition lies in four aspects.
-First, although $L$ is a singular matrix, previous studies have proven that $L+\frac{1}{n}J$ is invertible \cite{xiao2003resistance,chebotarev2006proximity}
+First, although $L$ is a singular matrix, previous studies have proven that $L+\frac{1}{n}J$ is invertible if network $\mathcal{G}$ is connected \cite{xiao2003resistance,chebotarev2006proximity}

 where $\dagger$ denotes the Moore–Penrose pseudoinverse that satisfy $LL^{\dagger}L=L$ \cite{barata2012moore}.
 This property ensures the possibility to calculate numerous quantities defined with $ \Sigma^{-1}$ in Sec. \ref{Sec4}.
 Second, Eqs. (\ref{EQ8}-\ref{EQ9}) relate $\Sigma$ with $L^{\dagger}$ directly.
 The pseudoinverse Laplacian $L^{\dagger}$ is the \emph{reproducing kernel} of $\mathbb{H}\left(\mathcal{G}\right)$, the Hilbert space of real-valued functions over the node set $f_{\mathcal{G}}:V\rightarrow \mathbb{R}^{n}$ whose inner product is $\langle f_{\mathcal{G}},g_{\mathcal{G}}\rangle={f_{\mathcal{G}}}^T L g_{\mathcal{G}}$ \cite{herbster2005online,wahba1990spline}.
 Because $L^{\dagger}$ is unique for $\mathbb{H}\left(\mathcal{G}\right)$, we can confirm a unique $\mathbb{H}\left(\mathcal{G}\right)$ given $L^{\dagger}$.
 This property lays foundations for kernel tricks \cite{zhang2009reproducing,fukumizu2004dimensionality,zhou2003capacity} on network $\mathcal{G}$ when future studies explore machine learning tasks on random variable $\mathcal{X}_{\phi}$ (e.g., see kernel tricks in causality analysis \cite{chen2014causal,brodu2022discovering}).
 Third, Laplacian $L$ and its pseudoinverse $L^{\dagger}$ directly determine various topology properties of $\mathcal{G}$ (e.g., network coherence \cite{summers2015topology}, node importance \cite{van2017pseudoinverse}, and the number of spanning trees \cite{chung1997spectral}).
 Therefore, Eqs. (\ref{EQ8}-\ref{EQ9}) ensure the expressive ability of $\mathcal{X}_{\phi}$ about network topology.
 Fourth, we can apply Eq. (\ref{EQ4}) to derive the quadratic form